Exercise and Vagal Tone: How Movement Trains Your Nervous System

 Overtraining: When Exercise Backfires

 Excessive training without adequate recovery suppresses vagal tone, leading to chronically elevated heart rate, poor sleep, mood disturbances, and increased injury risk.
-Monitoring HRV can help identify overtraining before symptoms appear — dropping HRV is an early warning sign.
+This is the textbook overtraining syndrome — and it's almost always preceded by a measurable drop in HRV that shows up days or weeks before symptoms appear.

 Practical Guidelines